Fatblabs/FPS-Game-Demo/README.md

-Ok so what you do is download the files and double click the fpsgame2.exe And you'll be playin da game.
+Ok so what you do is download the files (download zip straight from github or clone the repo) and double click the fpsgame2.exe And you'll be playin da game.